 Juvenile models provide better understandings of the plantation establishment and site preparation, but mature stand models give better projections of future productivity.
 Several management decisions can be made from these projections, for example, planning silvicultural regimes.
 Mason et al. (1997) reported limitations on building growth and yield models by linking juvenile and mature stand data.
 Therefore, a full set of preliminary growth and yield models was developed for mature stands of E. globoidea from the available mature stand data only.
 The final models developed here are comparable to the indicative model of Berrill and Hay (2006) for the stringy-bark Eucalyptus group in New Zealand.
 The models are statistically sound with satisfactory precision and minimal bias.
-However, there are some heterogeneous tendencies of the models' residuals, which may be improved by reinforcing the models with more data and using a variance power function through weighted regression (Davidian & Carroll, 1987; Giltinan et al., 1986).
+However, there are some heterogeneous tendencies of the models' residuals, which may be improved by reinforcing the models with more data.